GoogleCloudDataproc/flink-bigquery-connector/TROUBLESHOOT.md

 - It must be ensured that the avro records passed via the connector have the correct schema or compatible schema to that of the BigQuery Table.
 - It is also expected that the value passed in the Avro Generic Record follows the Schema.
-Here the "records passed" indicates the modified records after passing through the series of subtasks defined in the application pipeline.
 - In case of a mismatch between the passed avro record value type and expected type, `BigQueryConnectorException` is thrown.
 - Flink does not impose a check on the value of a Generic Record, which means that the Avro